New to group fitness classes? Here’s how to rock your first class, whether you are returning to the gym or brand new!

 7. Position yourself for good visibility.

-In the actual class, you’ll want to have a great view of the instructor.
+In the actual class, you’ll want to have a great view of the instructor so that you learn proper exercise form.
 But also I recommend starting in the middle row so that if your class requires turning, you still have someone else to keep your eye on.
 Some classes have you rotate at every which angle – meaning you’ll lose sight of your instructor.
 Staying in the middle (of a class that’s set up in rows) will be a big help in case this happens.

 8. Start easy.